 Did you know?

-Explore De Beauvoir Town
+What are typical prices in De Beauvoir Town

-About De Beauvoir Town
+Latest rental properties in De Beauvoir Town

 De Beauvoir Town is a district of the London Borough of Hackney, in North London.
 Its borders are Kingsland Road in the east, Southgate Road in the west, the Regent's Canal in the south and Tottenham Road in the north.
 It shares the northern London postal district of N1 with neighbouring Islington, Barnsbury, Canonbury and Hoxton.
 The nearest London Overground station is Dalston Kingsland, on the London Overground line.
 In 2010, the East London Line - part of the London Overground network re-opened, with stations at Dalston Junction and Haggerston.
 Essex Road, part of the National Rail network on the Northern City Line is to the north-west of the district.
 The Regents Canal towpath is easily accessible to pedestrians and cyclists.
 Travelling east, provides access to Victoria Park, and to the west, Islington.